Gabriel-M-Martins/AbstractDatabaseLayer/README.md

 # AbstractDatabaseLayer

 This repository tries to mock a iOS app that requires database access and manipulation without having to worry about the actual database.
+At the moment, it is more a study case than a framework per se, but I'm working on bridging to an actual framework.
+The goal is to have a drop-in and go database access layer.

+If there are any doubts/suggestions/ideas, please share them with me!
+I'm eager to learn more and more!

 ---